 Students are expected to take the courses for which they have registered.
 Much discussion goes into the course selection process, so requests for subsequent changes must be based on compelling reasons and will be scrutinized carefully.
+Additionally, requests based on a desire for a particular teacher or free block will not likely be granted.

 Dropping/Adding Courses.
 Students may request to drop or add courses only during the first ten academic days of each semester.
+Students should attend the first rotation of classes before submitting an add/ drop request.
 This gives them ample time to evaluate their overall load in light of specific course requirements.
 At the same time, students who are planning to add a course should do so as quickly as possible to avoid missing important course content and to minimize class absences.
 Students can obtain course change forms from the registrar, who will ensure that the desired change(s) can be made within existing scheduling parameters.
 In order for the requested change(s) to be made, a student must obtain written permission from his/her advisor, the teacher(s) involved in the change, the department chair, and the director of studies.
 The director of college guidance, and parent/guardian may also be consulted as needed.
 The student must continue attending all scheduled classes until a revised schedule is issued.